Raclette2K/RadioRecorder/README.md

 - You will also have a configuration assistant started

 Beware !
 Double check what you are writing because as for the moment (github.1.0) there isn't any kind of protection and it might result in parsing errors, forcing you to delete the `properties.rsp` file and to relaunch.
-~~Also, by default RadioRecorder uses stereo, you can't change it for the moment (github.1.0) except if you modify the code.~~
 You can choose the number of channels since version github.1.1, `1` for mono and `2` for stereo.
 - Choose a language between English `EN` and French `FR`
 - Enter a number of days where recordings past them will be deleted